benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 - State actually “lives” in React itself outside of your function.
 - When triggering a render, React calls your component, it gives you a snapshot of the state for that particular render.
 - This new snapshot of the UI with a fresh set of props and event handlers in its JSX, all calculated using the state values from that render!
-- React will ignore your update if the next state is equal to the previous state, as determined by an Object.is comparison.
+- React will ignore your update if the next state is equal to the previous state, as determined by an `Object.is` comparison.
 - You can store information from previous renders, but need to use condition, and also, the logic is hard to read. try to avoid.
 - When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
 - Unlike props, state is fully private to the component declaring it.
 If you render the same component twice, each copy will have completely isolated state!
 - React batches state updates, it will queue all set functions and execute all set functions one by one before re-render.
+- React will reset all state of a component when it's `key` prop change!
+That means the `initializer function` of `setState function` will run again.

 ## Understand State in React